Updated April 2018

-National Fried Chicken Day and just another great excuse for us to devour our favorite fried fowl in excess.
+One could argue that fried chicken is perhaps the most classic dish ever created in the history of food.
 If you’re a meat-eater, chances are extremely high you share a love of fried chicken just like the other 99% (assumptive, made-up calculations) of the world.

-No matter wherever your cravings lead you, nearly every day is the perfect day to round up your friends and family for big bucket of chicken with all of your favorite sides and an ice cold drink.
-Here’s a list of our favorite fried chicken spots in Austin.
+If you’re planning to round up your friends and family for big bucket of fried chicken with all of your favorite sides and an ice cold drink, here’s a list of our favorite fried chicken spots in Austin.

 117 San Jacinto Blvd.

 Memphis based Gus’s World Famous Fried Chicken may not technically be a local spot, but I dare you to eat it without calling it one of the best in town.
 Each piece of chicken is fried to a golden crisp, all while staying perfectly moist and juicy inside with a slight spicy kick to it.
 Every plate comes with their standard side of beans, coleslaw and white bread just as does in it’s Tennessee flagship.

 Max’s Wine Dive